Publications

 CONCLUSIONS: Changes to the pricing structure of Amazon's direct-to-consumer medication service are needed to expand out-of-pocket savings on generic medications to a larger segment of the working-age adults with cardiovascular risk factors and/or diseases.

 Liu, Michael, Sahil Sandhu, Karen E Joynt Maddox, and Rishi K Wadhera.
 (2024) 2024.
-“Health Equity Adjustment and Hospital Performance in the Medicare Value-Based Purchasing Program”.
+“Health Equity Adjustment and Hospital Performance in the Medicare Value-Based Purchasing Program.”.
 JAMA. https://doi.org/10.1001/jama.2024.2440.

 IMPORTANCE: Medicare's Hospital Value-Based Purchasing (HVBP) program will provide a health equity adjustment (HEA) to hospitals that have greater proportions of patients dually eligible for Medicare and Medicaid and that offer high-quality care beginning in fiscal year 2026.
 However, which hospitals will benefit most from this policy change and to what extent are unknown.